Pull out all the stops: Textual analysis via punctuation sequences: Introduction

-There has been extensive work on author recognition using a wide variety of stylometric features, such as ``lexical features'' (e.g., number of words and mean sentence length), ``syntactic features'' (e.g., frequency of different punctuation marks), ``semantic features'' (e.g., synonyms), and ``structural features'' (e.g., paragraph length and number of words per paragraph).
+There has been extensive work on author recognition using a wide variety of stylometric features, including ``lexical features'' (e.g., number of words and mean sentence length), ``syntactic features'' (e.g., frequency of different punctuation marks), ``semantic features'' (e.g., synonyms), and ``structural features'' (e.g., paragraph length and number of words per paragraph).
 Two common stylometric features for author recognition are ``$n$-grams'' (e.g., in the form of $n$ contiguous words or characters) and ``function words'' (e.g., pronouns, prepositions, and auxiliary verbs).
+In this paper, in contrast to prior work, we focus on punctuation, rather than on words or letters.
+We explore several stylometric tasks through the lens of punctuation, illustrating their distinctive role in text.